myphysicslab/myphysicslab/src/docs/Customizing.md

 The Terminal class provides an **input text area** for the user to enter JavaScript or EasyScript scripts, and an **output text area** showing the results of the scripts that are entered.
+In the output text area, commands are preceded by '> '.

 ## Terminal Utilities

 When you type a command into Terminal, it is executed and the result is displayed in the Terminal output text area.
-The result is converted to text and wrapped with JavaScript comment symbols.
 If the command ends with a semi-colon then the printing of the result is suppressed.
-Multiple commands separated by semi-colons can be given in one line.
+Multiple commands separated by semi-colons or new lines can be given in one line.

 Some useful utilities available in Terminal: